-Illicit trade in cigars is negligible/ non-existent.
+And hundreds of thousands of jobs in a country that is already poor.
+The illicit trade in cigars is negligible/ non-existent in the EU.
 In June 2013 the European Commission published 'Stepping up the fight against cigarette smuggling and other forms of illicit trade in tobacco products: A comprehensive EU Strategy' (COM(2013) 324 final).
-Regarding illicit trade in tobacco products other than cigarettes, the Commission noted that "The seizures reported by the Member States confirm that cigarettes constitute by far the biggest part of seizures of tobacco products, although some significant seizures of Hand Rolling Tobacco (HRT) were also recorded.
-Other tobacco product types do not appear in significant numbers." (paragraph 2.2).
+Regarding the illicit trade in tobacco products other than cigarettes the Commission noted that "The seizures reported by the Member States confirm that cigarettes constitute by far the biggest part of seizures of tobacco products, although some significant seizures of Hand Rolling Tobacco (HRT) were also recorded.
+Other tobacco product types, such as cigars, do not appear in significant numbers." (paragraph 2.2).
 Also other, more recent publications such as the 'Fight against Fraud Annual Report 2013 (July 2014), the 'Evaluation of the Hercule II Programme' by Ramboll Management Consulting A/S (May 2015) and the OLAF report 2014 (June 2015) do not contain any references to the existence of illicit trade in cigars.

-Due to the fact that illicit trade in cigars is negligible / non-existent, we consider the 'potential of reducing illicit trade' in cigars in all four options to be 'inappropriate'.
+Due to the fact that illicit trade in cigars is negligible / non-existent, we consider the 'potential of reducing illicit trade' in cigars of all 4 options to be 'inappropriate'.

-We also consider the 'administrative/financial' burden for cigar manufacturers to be 'inappropriate' in all four options.
-In its September 2010 final report, 'Assessing the Impacts of Revising the Tobacco Products Directive', RAND Europe calculated the labelling costs for the tobacco industry and concluded: 'It is important to note that whereas total costs accruing to cigarette manufacturers are much larger than those accruing to cigar manufacturers, the relative burden of compliance (e.g. costs per revenue) is much higher for cigar manufacturers as cigar manufacturers' brands are typically of much smaller quantities.
+We also consider the 'administrative/financial' burden for cigar manufacturers to be 'inappropriate' in all 4 options.
+In its September 2010 final report 'Assessing the Impacts of Revising the Tobacco Products Directive', RAND Europe calculated the labelling costs for the tobacco industry and concluded: 'It is important to note that whereas total costs accruing to cigarette manufacturers are much larger than those accruing to cigar manufacturers, the relative burden of compliance (e.g. costs per revenue) is much higher for cigar manufacturers as cigar manufacturers' brands are typically of much smaller quantities.
 Costs therefore fall on a much smaller number of units sold'.
 The same is true for the administrative/financial burden for cigar manufacturers in the case of the traceability and security feature pursuant to Article 15 and 16 of the tobacco products directive